 Results indicate that we now need to install further moorings in appropriate areas and most importantly to improve awareness of them among boat users.

 How will the boating community be encouraged to use the mooring?

 The mooring is available for anyone to use, free of charge.
-On the surface buoy the max. length is specified, it will be for boat users to agree amongst themselves how many boats can attach to the mooring at any one time, without exceeding the max. length.
-The CSI project will be engaging with local boat users and clubs to promote the mooring and provide answers to any concerns they might have.
-A film promoting the mooring and its benefits, and further details on the Sea Torbay page of the Harbour App will be available soon.
+On the surface buoy the max. length is specified, it is for boat users to agree amongst themselves how many boats can attach to the mooring at any one time, without exceeding the max. length.
+The CSI project will engage with local boat users and clubs to promote the mooring and provide answers to any concerns they might have.
 Ongoing monitoring of usage will also provide an opportunity for positive engagement.
 If anyone has an queries regarding using the mooring or how they can help towards the protection of the seagrass beds, the following organisations can be contacted: Torbay Coast & Countryside Trust, Living Coasts, Community Seagrass Initiative or the Sea Torbay Steering Group can be contacted via [email protected].

 Photo captions: Sea grass friendly mooring at Fishcombe Cove in use and the 5 knot marker buoys showing where the seagrass is located.